 A.W.
 Hastings & Co. struggled to survive through World War II, but managed to make it through intact.
 Just after the war, Hoyt and Haley began to finalize plans to purchase the company from Albert B.’s daughters.
 Haley passed away before the sale was completed and, in 1946, Ivan Hoyt became the company’s new owner.

 The company rebounded beautifully during the post-war building boom.
 Ivan Hoyt married, and he and his wife had two sons, “Dusty” and “Jody.”
-It is these sons who now own A.W.
-Hastings & Co.
+Dusty and Jody eventually took the reins and moved A.W.
+Hastings into the future.

 If you would like to learn more about Hastings’ rich legacy, we invite you to read the pages below, from the book A.W.
 Hastings – An Illustrated History.
 Written by Marian Calabro, this book covers the history of our company from its founding right up until the last decade.